Strengthening Submarine Fibre Optic Cable Resilience in the Caribbean

 Secretary-General, CTU

-10:05 Session 1: International Advisory Body on Submarine Cable Resilience: Setting the Context
+10:05 Session 1: International Advisory Body on Submarine Cable Resilience: Setting the Context:

 This session will delve into the crucial role of the International Advisory Body on Submarine Cable Resilience in bolstering the security and reliability of global subsea communication networks.
 Discussions will cover the body’s ongoing initiatives to mitigate risks from natural disasters and human activities, improve repair and deployment strategies, and foster greater international collaboration in protecting this vital infrastructure.